Prescription Drug Programs

 The following link is a list of preventive medications with no member cost share as per the Patient Protection and Affordable Care Act (PPACA).
 This list applies to all plans.

 Specialty medications that require professional services for administration are usually covered under your medical benefit plan.
 Coverage for self-administered specialty medications is provided through your pharmacy benefit plan.
-The following link is a current list of specialty medications.
+View these documents for more information about Specialty Pharmacy.